quarkiverse/quarkus-openapi-generator/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.quarkiverse.openapi.generator/quarkus-openapi-generator.svg?label=Maven%20Central&style=flat-square)](https://search.maven.org/artifact/io.quarkiverse.openapi.generator/quarkus-openapi-generator)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg?style=flat-square)](https://opensource.org/licenses/Apache-2.0)

-> **⚠️** This is the instructions for the latest SNAPSHOT version (main branch).
-Please, see the [latest **released** documentation](https://docs.quarkiverse.io/quarkus-openapi-generator/dev/index.html) if you are looking for instructions.

-> **⚠️** This extension, [like Quarkus 3.7](https://quarkus.io/blog/java-17/), requires Java 17.
-The last version of this extension that supports earlier versions of Java is [2.2.16](https://github.com/quarkiverse/quarkus-openapi-generator/releases/tag/2.2.16).

-> **⚠️** Check versions 1.x.x if you're still using Quarkus 2.
-But be aware that we no longer support Quarkus 2.
-That means there are no updates planned for those versions.

 Quarkus' extensions for generation of [Rest Clients](https://quarkus.io/guides/rest-client) and server stubs generation based on the [Apicurio Codegen](https://github.com/Apicurio/apicurio-codegen) capabilities based on OpenAPI specification files.

 This client-side extension is based on the [OpenAPI Generator Tool](https://openapi-generator.tech/).
-Please consider donation to help them maintain the
+Please consider a donation to help them maintain the
 project: https://opencollective.com/openapi_generator/donate

 This repository holds two Quarkus extensions.
-The one located on the client folder is for REST code generation for client side only.
+The one located in the client folder is for REST code generation for client-side only.
 The extension located in the server folder can be used for server stubs generation.

+> [!WARNING]
+> This extension, [like Quarkus 3.7](https://quarkus.io/blog/java-17/), requires Java 17.
+The last version of this extension that supports earlier versions of Java is [2.2.16](https://github.com/quarkiverse/quarkus-openapi-generator/releases/tag/2.2.16).

+> [!CAUTION]
+> Check versions 1.x.x if you're still using Quarkus 2.
+But be aware that we no longer support Quarkus 2.
+That means there are no updates planned for those versions.

 **Want to contribute?
 Great!** We try to make it easy, and all contributions, even the smaller ones, are more than welcome.
 This includes bug reports, fixes, documentation, examples...
 But first, read [this page](CONTRIBUTING.md).